yousafkhamza/AWS-Lambda-Cost-Optimization-with-Terraform/README.md

 ---
 ## Description
 This is a terraform script for cost optimization using lambda.
 So, this script can set up a cron(schedule) to start and stop ec2 servers.
-So, if we need to work a server like an office time like 9:00 AM to 7:00 PM so we can save our time for the start and stop.
+So, if we need to work a server like an office time like 9:00 AM to 7:00 PM then we can save our time and effort to do this thing manually.

 ----
 ## Feature
-- We can save billing
+- We can save billing money
 - Automated with CloudWatch

 ----
 ## Architecture
 ![](lambda_code/screenshots/arch.jpg)

 ----